paritytrading/parity/libraries/match/README.md

 Parity Matching Engine
 ======================

-Parity Matching Engine is a high-performance matching engine for the JVM.
+Parity Matching Engine is the matching engine used by the trading system.

 Download